seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

                                false /* Only looks at CFG */, false /* Analysis Pass */);

-Lastly, we :ref:`register our class <writing-an-llvm-pass-registration>` ``Hello``, giving it a command line argument "``hello``", and a name "Hello World Pass".
+Lastly, we :ref:`register our class <writing-an-llvm37-pass-registration>`
+``Hello``, giving it a command line argument "``hello``", and a name "Hello World Pass".
 The last two arguments describe its behavior: if a pass walks CFG without modifying it then the third argument is set to ``true``; if a pass is